 During the extensive political indoctrination of the Cultural Revolution, people in China were mandated to precede any conversation by reciting memorised quotes from Mao’s Little Red Book— even beggars had to say “Imperialists and reactionaries are all paper tigers!” or “Serve the people!” before carrying on with what they wanted to say.
 Now, almost 50 years afterwards, this tradition of memorising political texts seems to have been revived and carried forward by the local government of Wuhan, an important industrial city in Hubei Province.

-Located in central China, viagra online Wuhan is rumoured to have been forcing its eight million residents to recite the twelve so-called ‘core socialist values’– namely prosperity, democracy, civility, harmony, freedom, equality, fairness, rule of law, patriotism, respect, integrity and friendship.
+Located in central China, Wuhan is rumoured to have been forcing its eight million residents to recite the twelve so-called ‘core socialist values’– namely prosperity, democracy, civility, harmony, freedom, equality, fairness, rule of law, patriotism, respect, integrity and friendship.
 A text message apparently sent by a college administrator circulated on microblogging platform Weibo in December last year.
 The message pressured students to “prepare for inspections” and told them this was a “serious political mission.”
 Students would face collective punishment if just one of them couldn’t recite the slogan when asked by inspectors.

 The requirement was not only applied to college students.
 Taxi drivers, street vendors, even retirees are all required to be able to write down the 12 words from memory.